 The UK has a stoplight system for travel with green, orange and red countries.
 Those in the “green” or “orange” will be able to enter the United Kingdom without a mandatory hotel quarantine, but only green has no quarantine period attached at all.

 The newly published list of countries exempt from essential travel, meaning countries where leisure travel is ok, and travel insurance will once again mostly be valid has also been published.
+The next published list is expected on July 15th, 2021.

 Green List: What About Connections Through Other Countries?